-75 political parties pass vote of confidence on INEC chair, endorse results of 2019 elections
+75 political parties pass vote of confidence on INEC chair, endorse 2019 elections results

 About 75 opposition political parties on Monday said the results of the 2019 general elections were credible and acceptable.